Pocket Pet and Rabbit Vet in Groveport

 Rabbit Vet Care

 Like cats and dogs, rabbits should be spayed or neutered to prevent unwanted pregnancies and future health problems.
 We recommend spaying or neutering your pet rabbit at about 4 months of age.
 Likewise, you should bring your rabbit in to see us at least once a year for a full health check-up.
-During your appointment, we’ll discuss and advise you on the following:
+During your appointment, we’ll discuss and advise you on the following needs of rabbits: